- PrintArticle Summary

 Learn more about how amphetamine withdrawal is treated and what kinds of treatment programs are available.

-Some of the common amphetamine withdrawal signs and symptoms include:4
+Some of the common amphetamine withdrawal side effects and symptoms include:4

 - Fatigue and increased need for sleep